Danish Auxiliary Corps in the Williamite War in Ireland

 The Danish Auxiliary Corps was a corps of 7,000 Danish soldiers sent to fight with William of Orange who was at war in Ireland.
-Disappointed with his alliance with France's King Louis XIV, Christian V of Denmark (king of Denmark–Norway) in 1689 entered into a treaty of military assistance with King William III of England.
+Disappointed with his alliance with France's King Louis XIV, Christian V of Denmark–Norway in 1689 entered into a treaty of military assistance with King William III of England.
 The corps was transported to Ireland, fighting against the Jacobites, participating in the battles of the Boyne and Aughrim, as well as the sieges of Limerick, Cork, Kinsale, Athlone, and Galway.
 In early 1692 the corps was transported to Flanders for future service in English pay.

 Background

 Through the treaties of Brømsebro and Roskilde, Denmark-Norway had lost one third of its kingdom to Sweden.
 Then having been unable to acquire territorial gains in the revanchist Scanian War 1675–1679, Denmark instead sought territorial compensation by repossessing the territory of the Duke of Holstein-Gottorp that it had taken during the war, but was forced to return it as a consequence of the treaty of Fontainbleu.
 Thwarted again by the intervention of Imperial, Brandenburg, Saxon, Dutch, and English diplomats, backed up by threats of war from Sweden and Lüneburg, the Danish were forced to yet again return the disputed lands through the Treaty of Altona in 1689.
 Needing to rebuild its army, facing an empty treasury, and chagrined by the lack of French support during its recent predicaments, Denmark moved away from its alliance with Louis XIV, welcoming William III of England's approaches and entered into a treaty of military assistance with England.